Property in France

 There is relatively little new construction in Paris.
 Those apartment complexes that are being developed are usually sold when ground is first broken; in other words, you basically buy an apartment two years before it is completed.

 Occasionally, you will find almost-completed apartments listed in newspapers and real estate magazines.If you are truly brave, you can buy a place at auction.
-Notices appear in newspapers such as Le Figaro and the International Herald Tribune.
+Notices appear in newspapers such as Le Figaro and the International New York Times.
 Let

 the buyer beware.
 At least take an architect with you when you go to look at the offering.